OPM/ResInsight/docs/Filters.md

 Cell Filters are used to control visibility of the cells in the 3D view.
 Two types of filters exists:

-- **Range filter** -- Extracts an IJK subset of the model.
+- **Range Filter** -- Extracts an IJK subset of the model.
-- **Property filter** -- Extracts cells with a property value matching a value range.
+- **Property Filter** -- Extracts cells with a property value matching a value range.

 <div class="note">
 The visibilities of cells connection to wells, and fences based on these cells can be controlled from <b> <a href="{{ site.baseurl }}/docs/simulationwells">Simulation Wells</a> </b>.<br>
 <small><i>(Not applicable for Geomechanical cases)</i></small>
 </div>

-## Common properties for Range and Property Filters
+## Common Properties for Range and Property Filters

 Both filter types can be turned on or off using the toggle in the **Project Tree** and controlled from their corresponding **Property Editor**.